prysmaticlabs/documentation/website/docs/prysm-usage/slasher.md

 ## What is Slashing

 Slashing occurs when there is evidence a validator has acted against the Ethereum network.
 Ethereum proof of stake works on a penalty-based incentive mechanism to heavily discourage actions on the network that could cause instability, malicious forking and conflicting information from validators.
-Slashing does not need to have been the result of malicious intent, it could also happen accidently via misconfiguration.
-If a validator acts in a way that can confuse or disrupt the integrity of the system, the protocol removes, or **slashes**, a portion of the offending validators existing stake, causing a gradual loss of ETH over time until the validator is forcefully ejected from the network and marked as SLASHED.
+Slashing does not need to have been the result of malicious intent, it could also happen accidentally via misconfiguration.
+If a validator acts in a way that can confuse or disrupt the integrity of the system, the protocol removes, or **slashes**, a portion of the offending validator's existing stake, causing a gradual loss of ETH over time until the validator is forcefully ejected from the network and marked as SLASHED.
 This is an **irreversible** process.

 The main purpose of slashing is to discourage attacks against the Ethereum proof-of-stake network that might otherwise be cheap to perform such as trivially creating conflicting forks where validators attest on a different view of historical checkpoints.